artecs-group/RVfpga-sim-addons/README.md

   <img src="RVfpga_ViDBo.png" width=60% height=60%>
 </p>

 + RVfpga_PipelineSimulator: It performs a Verilator-based simulation of the RVfpga System that allows you to visualize different signals of the pipeline.
 This new simulation tool is especially useful for RVfpga labs 11-20.
+You can view this [example video](https://drive.google.com/file/d/1fX9cWZdV_GF7UTNUp-tYYD5TfJakeJai/view?usp=sharing).

 <p align="center">
   <img src="RVfpga_PipelineSimulator.png" width=90% height=90%>